Three & Four Year Old Sessional Kindergarten

 The Central Registration Scheme for sessional three and four-year-old kindergarten is administered by the City of Kingston on behalf of participating sessional kindergarten services that are operated by volunteer committees and early years managers in Kingston.

-Registrations for three and four-year-old sessional kindergarten in 2022 open on 1 May 2021.
+Registrations for three and four-year-old sessional kindergarten in 2022 are now open.